emmatrowbridge/DFIR-Simulation/Windows_Phishing_Compromise/case_brief.md

 Observed activity includes:
 * Document execution from a downloaded email attachment
 * Unexpected process creation shortly after opening the file
-* PowerShell activity on the workstation
+* Malicious activity on the workstation
 * Additional application activity following execution

 Due to the timing and context, this activity has been flagged for review.